Maria Tallchief: New York City Ballet

-Also in 1946, Balanchine joined with arts patron Lincoln Kirstein to establish the Ballet Society, a direct forerunner to the New York City Ballet.
-Tallchief had six months remaining on her contract with Ballet Russe de Monte Carlo, so stayed with the company until 1947.
-When her contract expired, she joined Balanchine who was in France as guest choreographer at the Paris Opera Ballet.
+In 1946, Balanchine joined with arts patron Lincoln Kirstein to establish the Ballet Society, a direct forerunner to the New York City Ballet.
+Tallchief had six months remaining on her contract with Ballet Russe de Monte Carlo, so she stayed with the company until 1947.
+When her contract expired, she joined Balanchine, who was in France as guest choreographer at the Paris Opera Ballet.
 He had been called upon to "save" the famous troupe, but not everyone appreciated his presence.
+He ignored the company's hierarchy, further angering some dancers.
 A group of supporters of Serge Lifar, who was on leave while accusations of aiding the Nazis during World War II were investigated, led a vocal campaign to get rid of Balanchine.
 Spectateur and Les Arts joined in, publishing articles attacking Balanchine personally.
-He ignored the company's hierarchy, further angering some dancers.

-When Tallchief arrived, she was put to work immediately with roles in Le baiser de la fée and Apollo.
+Upon her arrival in France, Tallchief was put to work immediately with roles in Le baiser de la fée and Apollo.
 Another dancer pulled out of Apollo shortly before opening night, forcing Tallchief to learn a more difficult role on short notice.
 In spite of all the difficulties, opening night was a huge success.
 The French press was fascinated by Tallchief's dancing, and even more so her background.
 "Peau Rouge danse a l'Opera pour le Roi de Suede" [Redskin dances at the Opera for the King of Sweden], read a front-page headline.
 "La Fille du grand chef Indien danse a l'Opera" [The daughter of the great Indian chief dances at the Opera], read another.
-Her colleagues never appreciated Tallchief's presence, but French audiences loved her.
+Her colleagues never appreciated Tallchief, but French audiences loved her.
 After six months in Paris, Tallchief and Balanchine returned to New York.
 During her time in Paris, Tallchief became the first American to perform with the Paris Opera Ballet.